 International Coffee Day is technically celebrated Sept.
 29, but if you’re a caffeine addict who craves your morning java, you know that coffee day is every day.
-Try something different at one of these unique places to get coffee in Carmel, Fishers and Noblesville.
+Try something different at one of these unique places to get coffee in Hamilton County, Indiana - just north of Indy.

-Located on the charming Historic Noblesville Square, Noble Coffee & Tea Company recently renovated with a fresh new look and more seating options.
-Get in line to grab a cup of coffee, made from beans freshly roasted on site.
+Located on the charming Historic Noblesville Square, Noble Coffee & Tea Company renovated last year with a fresh new look and more seating options.
+Get in line to grab a cup of coffee, made from beans freshly roasted on-site.
 Popular blends include Highlander Grogg (butterscotch, rum and caramel flavors), Snickerdoodle (just like the cookie!) and Jamaican Me Crazy (caramel, vanilla and Kahlua flavors).
-Buy a bag of beans to enjoy at home, too.
+Order online and pick-up your drink upon arrival, or have beans shipped directly to your house.

 This Italian-inspired eatery, open for breakfast and lunch, is a popular spot for breakfast meetings.
 Enjoy your fresh frittata with unique coffee creations using Lavazza coffee.
 On the menu at Caffè Buondì, you’ll find a classic Caffe Napoletano, Pistachio Cappuccino and other authentic beverages.